sbkashif/gRASPA_job_tracker/examples/data/coremof_clean/README.md

 # Post Batch Preparation

-A dedicated CSV file will be available for each batch in the [batches](batches) folder.
+A dedicated CSV file for each batch created in the [batches](batches) folder.

 # Simulation run